2025 Solar Incentives Guide for Coldwater, MI - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the Michigan government or by your county/municipality, might have additional qualifications.
-Talk to your local Coldwater solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those run by the Michigan government or by your county/municipality, may have additional qualifications.
+Speak with your local Coldwater solar installer to discover what incentives your project may qualify for.

-Your best bet is to talk to the company that installed your solar system – or speak to a local Coldwater solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+An excellent idea would be to talk to someone from the company that installed your solar system – or get in touch with a local Coldwater solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Many solar incentives are intended to apply to a property you own that is located within the United States; most secondary residences will fall into this category.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend talking to your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.